Kafu

-Victor Ceron (born on August 27, 1978) is a Brazilian retired professional wrestler, currently an wrestling trainer for independent companies in San Jose, California promotions.
+Victor Ceron (born on August 27, 1978) is a Brazilian retired professional wrestler, currently a wrestling trainer for independent companies in San Jose, California promotions.
 Better known under his ring name Kafu, he has worked for All Pro Wrestling (APW), Inoki Dojo, International Wrestling Association, Big Time Wrestling, LLX (Mexico) World 1, PCW, NWA Pro, Portugal Wrestling, and the WWE development territory Florida Championship Wrestling.
 He has wrestled many well-known wrestlers, including Steve Corino, Jim Neidhart, Raven, Daniel Bryan, Savio Vega and The Sandman.

 Career

 Pro Wrestling Revolution

-KAFU leads the way with his never-quit attitude, and being able to teach his students to have desire, respect and the hard work that is needed in the ring.
-His love for wrestling started young but being a natural athlete, he was involved in so many sports but excelled as basketball star in High School and scholarship to NCAA school.
-HIs next conquest was Capoeira. an Afro-Brazilian art form that combines elements of martial arts, music, and dance, where he carries a high-ranking belt for his hard work and dedication throughout his years.
+Kafu's love for wrestling started young but being a natural athlete, he was involved in so many sports but excelled as a basketball star in High School and got a scholarship to NCAA school.
+His next conquest was Capoeira. an Afro-Brazilian art form that combines elements of martial arts, music, and dance, where he carries a high-ranking belt for his hard work and dedication throughout his years.

 Once the path of pro wrestling was in-front of him, he made it his goal to excel and push himself to limits that no other sport had laid before him.
 Working on the independent scene, establishing himself in the industry, he worked for companies all over the world.

 His first break was International Wrestling Association in Puerto Rico, then Mexico, Portugal and Canada.
 In 2008, KAFU signed a developmental contract with World Wrestling Entertainment, he made his debut teaming up with Sheamus.